abdurrehman11/smart-city/README.md

 cd smart-city
 ```

-- Rename `aws_config.py` to `config.py` and replace aws credentials with your AWS user credentials.
+- Rename `smartcity.env` to `.env` and replace all the required credentials with your respective aws credentials.

 - Create a virtual env and activate it and then install required packages, replace `venv_name` with any prefered name
 ```bash